 |Position:||Assistant Coach-Offensive Line|

-Cedric Williams, a former staff member at South Carolina, has joined head coach Shawn Elliott’s Georgia State staff as the offensive line coach in 2017 after previously working with Elliott at South Carolina.
+Cedric Williams, a former staff member at South Carolina, joined head coach Shawn Elliott’s first Georgia State staff as the offensive line coach in 2017 after previously working with Elliott at South Carolina.

 Williams spent the 2016 season as an assistant strength and conditioning coach at South Carolina following five seasons as the offensive line coach at Newberry (S.C.)
 College, which he helped lead to NCAA Division II playoff berths in 2013 and 2015.

 Williams had five different Newberry players earn all-conference recognition during his tenure.
 In 2011, the Wolves ranked second nationally in Division II for fewest sacks allowed, giving up only five sacks in 10 games.

 In addition to coaching the Newberry offensive line, Williams was elevated to assistant head coach in 2013.

 Williams went to Newberry after one season (2010) as the offensive line coach at Mississippi Valley State.
 After allowing 58 sacks in the year prior to Williams’ arrival, the Delta Devils improved to 24 sacks in the 2010 season, one of the biggest turnarounds in Division I-FCS history.